 Brahma, the creator and father of all wanted to begin the process of creation and fell in love with his own daughter Usha (or Shatrupa or Saraswati depending on which version we’re following).
 He was so captivated by his daughter’s beauty that four heads sprouted to allow him to face every direction and track her every movement.
 When she fled to the heavens a fifth head looked upwards.
 She changed into a doe deer to escape him but he changed into a buck and chased her down in order to produce earthy beings.
 Shiva, outraged at the incest, is said to have either chopped off one of Brahma’s heads (or shot him in the thigh with an arrow from his mighty bow).

 “We are what we think.All that we are arises in our thoughts and with our thought we make the world.”
-Dhamnapada
+Dhammapada

 Brahman kept sprouting heads so he could keep watching her.
 Each head represents one of the five elements.
 The first four elements (earth, water, fire, air) are terrestrial elements.
 His fifth head represents space, spirit, heaven.
 All he could see was the external form and lost sight of the spiritual truth.
-When he begins to see So-Many-Forms (Shatrupa) in heaven then gods get angry and their collective anger creates Rudra who severs the idea at it’s source.
-Sometime we get so carried away with an idea that we cannot see the impending doom that’s just around the corner.
-Now Brahmans four heads are continually reciting the four Vedas in penance.
+When he begins to see So-Many-Forms (Shatarupa) in heaven, the gods get angry and their collective anger creates Rudra who severs the idea at its source.
+Sometimes we get so carried away with an idea that we cannot see the impending doom that’s just around the corner.
+Now Brahma’s four heads are continually reciting the four Vedas in penance.

-The lessons of this story reverberate through Mrigrashira which takes the perspective of the young girl who changes herself into a deer.
+The lessons of this story reverberate through Mrigashira which takes the perspective of the young girl who changes herself into a deer.
 We will then see Rudra’s perspective with Ardra.
-There are other stories about the Brahma’s pride clouding him from truly seeing others.
+There are other stories about Brahma’s pride clouding him from truly seeing others.